RaouiRahmeni/portfolio/README.md

 ## CREDIT TO

-You can fork this repo to modify and make changes of your own. credit goes t [Soumyajit4419](https://github.com/soumyajit4419).check him out Thanks!
+You can fork this repo to modify and make changes of your own. credit goes to [Soumyajit4419](https://github.com/soumyajit4419).check him out Thanks!

 ## Built With